origamiofficial/rclone-http-updater/README.md

-# Rclone Http Backend URL Updater
+# Rclone HTTP Remote URL Updater

-A Python script that updates rclone configuration file (rclone.conf) with the latest URLs from specified website using XPath, and notifies via Telegram if changes are detected.
+A Python script that updates rclone [HTTP Remote](https://rclone.org/http/) configuration file (rclone.conf) with the latest URLs from specified website using XPath, and notifies via Telegram if changes are detected.

 ## Features